Jim Al-Khalili: Career and research

 In 1989, Al-Khalili was awarded a Science and Engineering Research Council (SERC) postdoctoral fellowship at University College London, after which he returned to Surrey in 1991, first as a research assistant, then as a lecturer.
 In 1994, Al-Khalili was awarded an Engineering and Physical Sciences Research Council (EPSRC) Advanced Research Fellowship for five years, during which time he established himself as a leading expert on mathematical models of exotic atomic nuclei.
 He has published widely in his field.

 Al-Khalili is a professor of physics at the University of Surrey, where he also holds a chair in the Public Engagement in Science.
 He has been a trustee (2006–2012) and vice president (2008–2011) of the British Science Association.
 He also held an EPSRC Senior Media Fellowship.

 Al-Khalili was awarded the Royal Society of London Michael Faraday Prize for science communication for 2007 and elected an Honorary Fellow of the British Association for the Advancement of Science.
 He has been a Fellow of the Institute of Physics since 2000, when he also received the Institute's Public Awareness of Physics Award.
 He has lectured widely both in the UK and around the world, particularly for the British Council.
 He is a member of the British Council Science and Engineering Advisory Group, a member of the Royal Society Equality and Diversity Panel, an external examiner for the Open University Department of Physics and Astronomy, a member of the Editorial Board for the open access Journal PMC Physics A, and Associate Editor of Advanced Science Letters.
 He is also a member of the Advisory Committee for the Cheltenham Science Festival.

 In 2007, he was a judge on the BBC Samuel Johnson Prize for non-fiction and has been a celebrity judge at the National Science & Engineering Competition Finals at The Big Bang Fair.
 He was appointed Officer of the Order of the British Empire (OBE) in the 2008 Birthday Honours.
+In 2012, he delivered the Gifford Lectures on Alan Turing: Legacy of a Code Breaker at the University of Edinburgh.
 In 2013 he was awarded an Honorary Degree (DSc) from the University of London.
-Al-Khalili was elected as a Fellow of the Royal Society in 2018.
+Al-Khalili was elected as a Fellow of the Royal Society in 2018 and elected an Honorary Fellow of the Royal Academy of Engineering in 2023.

 He was appointed Commander of the Order of the British Empire (CBE) in the 2021 Birthday Honours for services to science and public engagement in STEM.